Skip to contentSkip to navigationSkip to topbar

 generate-a-valid-x-twilio-signature-header page anchor

-3. Execute the modified script and save the resulting X-Twilio-Signature for use in the next step.
+3. Run the script and copy the generated X-Twilio-Signature value for use in the next step.

-Here are two examples for if you want to generate a signature for a POST request which includes JSON, or a GET request that communicates its data as query parameters instead:
+The following sections show how to generate a signature for a POST request with a JSON body and for a GET request that passes data as query parameters:

 With a JSON bodyWith Query Parameters